kineticfire-labs/vim-ide/README.md

 1. Add the following to ~/.bashrc, which causes the terminal to pass CTRL-S to vim (which is used to save the file vs. causing the terminal to hang).
    1. stty -ixon
 2. Download "vimrc", and move/rename as "~/.vimrc".
+3. Install vim (or otherwise be sure that vim installed).
+For Debian-based Linux distributions (including Ubuntu), use the commands that follow else consult your distro's documentation.
+   1. sudo apt-get update
+   2. sudo apt-get install vim
-3. Start vim
+4. Start vim
    1. vi
-4. Source the new vimrc file to ensure that vim is seeing the current configuration.
+5. Source the new vimrc file to ensure that vim is seeing the current configuration.
    1. :so ~/.vimrc